MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 - [Running the Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux)

-Due to the limited commands available in Live Response the steps detailed must be executed in a bash script, and by splitting the installation and execution portion of these commands it is possible to run the install script once, while running the execution script multiple times.
+Due to the limited commands available in Live Response the steps detailed must be executed in a bash script, and by splitting the installation and execution portion of these commands it's possible to run the install script once, while running the execution script multiple times.

 > [!IMPORTANT]
 > The example scripts assume the machine has direct internet access and can retrieve the XMDE Client Analyzer from Microsoft.
 If the machine does not have direct internet access then the installation scripts will need to be updated to fetch the XMDE Client Analyzer from a location the machines can access successfully.

 #### Binary Client Analyzer Install Script

-The following script performs the first 6 steps of the [Running the Binary version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
+The following script performs the first six steps of the [Running the Binary version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
 When complete, the XMDE Client Analyzer binary is available from the `/tmp/XMDEClientAnalyzerBinary/ClientAnalyzer` directory.

 1. Create a bash file `InstallXMDEClientAnalyzer.sh` and paste the following content into it.